 There is a recognised need for a variety of qualified practitioners in the Social Care sector.
 This course is the ideal stepping stone to help you get to a 3rd Level qualification.
 A significant number of students have also gained employment in settings such as Residential Care Centres, Community Projects, Youth Centres, Centres for the Elderly/Aged, or assisting people with disabilities.
 All students complete a two week work experience placement as part of their studies on this course.
 Successful students will be awarded a QQI Level 5 Certificate in Applied Social Studies.
-Extra courses/workshops may be provided such as Occupational First Aid (OFA 5N1207), Child Protection Guidelines, Drama & Creative Studies and RSA Workshop in Road Safety.
+Extra courses/workshops may be provided such as Occupational First Aid (OFA 5N1207), Child Protection Guidelines & Drama

 This is a one-year full time course and runs from September to May.